FeliciaSchenkelberg/CategoryOne/README.md

-## Basic Software Design and Engineering
+## Software Design and Engineering

 Category One is concerned with Software Design and Engineering.
 I will illustrate my work, using an artifact from a previous course in which I recently participated.
 The artifact I will be using for my first category will be from CS 330: Computational Graphics and Visualization.
 In this course, I created interactive 3D objects using application programming interface libraries and best practices.
 I will wrote code in OpenGL to create the four following primitive shapes: